-- (2) Includes Porsche JLR Edmonton.
+(2) Includes Porsche JLR Edmonton.

-- (3) Includes MINI.
+(3) Includes MINI.

-- (4) Includes Dodge, FIAT, Jeep and RAM.

-Represents the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
+Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
 In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren and Mercedes-Benz.
-The former Dilawri Acura property in Regina at 1921 1st Avenue, is being used for ancillary dealership purposes by both the Dilawri BMW and the Triple 7 Chrysler dealerships.
-It continues to be leased by a Dilawri Group tenant under the same lease as Dilawri BMW.
-The former Honda and Toyota dealerships located in the Dixie Auto Mall have vacated their premises, however, the third party tenants are expected to use the existing sites for ancillary dealership purposes, and Dilawri will continue to be the lead tenant for the Dixie Auto Mall until July 2030.
+Also includes Porsche JLR Edmonton (Jaguar and Land-Rover dealership).
+Also includes the former Dilawri Acura property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri BMW and the Triple 7 Chrysler dealerships.
+It continues to be leased by a Dilawri Tenant under the same lease as Dilawri BMW.
+Also, includes the former Toyota dealership located in Dixie Auto Mall which has vacated its premises; however, the third party tenant is expected to use the existing site for ancillary dealership purposes.
+The formerly operated Honda dealership has vacated its premises in the Dixie Auto Mall and Dilawri has informed the REIT that a third party operated Kia dealership will move into the former Honda dealership location upon the completion of improvements, which are anticipated to occur in the second quarter of 2018, under a long-term sub-lease.
+The applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
+None of these changes affect the terms of the applicable Dilawri Lease.
+Also includes the newly acquired Kentwood Ford Property as part of the Edmonton Portfolio which serves as a vehicle service compound facility.